themesberg/flowbite/content/components/button-group.md

 {{< /example >}}

-## Button & icon (New)
+## Button group icon action

-Use the following code to stack together buttons into a single group.
+Use this component to show a button with text and another button with an icon.

 {{< example class="flex justify-center" github="components/button-group.md" show_dark=true >}}